MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/frequently-failed-cases.md

 ### 4.2 App icons

 * Your app package must include two PNG versions of your app icon: a color icon and an outline icon.
-* A correctly sized and formatted icons must be specified in the app package or manifest.
-The icons in the package or manifest must match the icon submitted with the offer metadata.
-* For detailed information, refer to the [icons documentation](~/concepts/build-and-test/apps-package.md#app-icons).
+* Correctly sized and formatted icons must be specified in your app package.
+The icons must match what's submitted with the store listing metadata.
+For more information, see the Teams app [icon guidelines](~/concepts/build-and-test/apps-package.md#app-icons).

 ### 4.3 App description